 "Oof!" said the Vagabond, and her eyes went round.
 But she didn't lose her grip.
 Her mouth spread in a sharp-toothed grin as she set Alex down and, keeping hold of one of his arms, dashed a Zoombie off of her shoulder.
 A line of dark liquid appeared along one cheekbone.

 Meanwhile, Linden was standing stock-still in the middle of the bridge, framed by glittering darkness.

 Part three, now or never!
 Intent!
 Alex twisted violently and, to his own astonishment, was free.
-He scrambled under the Vagabond's arm (to which were attached two savage Zoombies), vaulted onto the bridge, and hoisted himself onto the railing.
+He scrambled under the Vagabond's arm (to which were attached two savage Zoombies), vaulted to the bridge, and hoisted himself onto the railing.

 The Vagabond, baring yellow teeth and no longer smiling, strode after him.
 He sprang.
 He kicked, aiming for her shaggy head.

 According to Daoshi, a mid-air round kick was a knock-out technique.
 Alex had not been taught mid-air anything yet, but he'd watched Oz do it lots of times.

 Alex's foot didn’t connect with any part of the Vagabond; his torso did, with her chest, and she fastened him there with one ropey arm as she careened sideways, fell into an impossibly graceful crouch, and flung out her other arm.
 There was a yelp from Linden and a series of thumps.

 Alex kicked and flailed, until the Vagabond hissed into his ear: "Be still, or I drag you to your house and knock-knock on the door!"